lavenderdotpet/LibreQuake/README.md

 ## Levels

-All levels for *LibreQuake* must be vanilla-compatible, requiring an expanded-limits or limit-removing engine is not permissible.
+Not all levels for *LibreQuake* must be vanilla-compatible Winquake/vanilla-compatible levels will have its own episode
-This means you may not exceed the limits of the original *quake* engine, and do not depend on additional mapping features.

 It is sensible to also heed the following guidelines: